About the Species

 Where They Live

 The vaquita has the smallest geographical range of any marine mammal.
 It only lives in the northern part of the Gulf of California in Mexico.
 Most vaquitas live east of the town of San Felipe, Baja California, within a 1,519-square-mile area that is less than one-fourth the size of metropolitan Los Angeles.
 This area also includes the Delta of the Colorado River Biosphere Reserve, one of the earth’s most diverse marine habitats.
-The delta includes many types of fishes, birds, marine reptiles, and marine mammals.
+The delta includes many types of fish, birds, marine reptiles, and marine mammals.

 Lifespan & Reproduction